 This review started off as a sort of bait and switch.
 You see, I was asked if I would like to review “a tool belt or two” for Pro Tool Reviews.
 “Sure, send them over,” I said.
 Reviewing and choosing the right or best tool belt or tool rig isn’t hard if you’re picking from a few products.
 After all, I’ve been doing this for decades—I know tool belts!

 12 Tool Belts Later…

 A week or two later I arrived home to a massive onslaught of boxes on my doorstep.
 A “tool belt or two” somehow evolved into a dozen tool belts with the promise of more to come.
 Finding the best tool belt just got a lot more time-intensive.

 Even if I gave a belt to each of my guys, I just didn’t have the time to wear these belts long enough.
 We wanted to get a real flavor for how they performed and held up.
-I decided the best way to approach this was to systematically go through each tool rig.
-Thay way, we could give you a general overview of important features and accessories.
-Along the way, I’d test out as many as possible on as many of our crew as possible.
+I decided the best way to approach this was to systematically go through each tool rig and cover important features and accessories.
+Along the way, my crew and I would test out as many as possible.